Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 ___

-Support of development by means of TransferChx action is always appreciated, tip-jar: `CHPwxUTVsdHJHv6zQuyU6ZZYis9Sp1u2x6P`
+Support of development by means of TransferChx action is always appreciated | tip-jar: `CHPwxUTVsdHJHv6zQuyU6ZZYis9Sp1u2x6P`